ghcarneiro/rahrad/sentence_classification/readme.md

         File to write the resulting data to saved_model = string
-        File that contains the model parameters to be loaded into the pipeline. default - count_lsi_random_forest pipeline will be used
+        File that contains the model parameters to be loaded into the pipeline. default - count_lsi_random_forest pipeline will be used with default parameters
 ```

 #### Model Generation